 The Lights Are Still On

-It was a warm spring evening, and the National Television was broadcasting "Sladko i Gorchivo," a Bulgarian drama film, in living rooms across Romania.
+It was a warm spring evening, and the National Television was broadcasting Sladko i Gorchivo, a Bulgarian drama film, in living rooms across Romania.
 Suddenly, everything began to tremble.
-The ceiling lamp swayed, a glass of water toppled to the floor, and the buildings outside shook like leaves.
+Inside, household items started falling while the buildings outside were shaking like leaves.
 After 56 seconds, there was only silence, dust, and darkness.
-This was one of the most devastating earthquakes in Romania's history, striking on March 4, 1977, at 21:22 with a magnitude of 7.2.
+This was one of the most devastating earthquakes in Romania's history, striking on March 4, 1977, with a magnitude of 7.2.

 Reenactment with five sequences depicting how my father experienced the earthquake on March 4, 1977.
 The shots were filmed inside my childhood apartment, where he often shared his memories from that night.